g-leech/argmin-gravitas/_posts/2025-07-06-ai-breakthroughs-4-5.markdown

 * ¯\\_(ツ)\_/¯ In _June 2024_, 4o got 5% on ARC-AGI.
 By Apr 2025 o4-mini got 41%.
 Also for the first time you can convert $3m _per-run_ into 80% on it.
 (Human is “98%”)

 * _🚨 Jul_: IMO gold by an LLM.
-No tools, no neuralese.
-(Gemini Deep Think Advanced + unnamed experimental OpenAI model)
+Reportedly no tools and no neuralese involved. ("Gemini 2.5 Deep Think Advanced" + unnamed experimental OpenAI model)

-* _🚨 Sep_: Various [groups](https://www.nature.com/articles/s41586-025-09298-z) [racing headlong](https://arcinstitute.org/news/hie-king-first-synthetic-phage) into "frontier biology" with protein language models and such.
+* _Sep_: Various [groups](https://www.nature.com/articles/s41586-025-09298-z) [racing headlong](https://arcinstitute.org/news/hie-king-first-synthetic-phage) into "frontier biology" with protein language models and such.

+* _Nov_: Gemini 3.
+Notable improvement in vision and image generation.
+[Rest](https://nitter.net/stuhlmueller/status/1991546706371178781#m) [is a](https://nitter.net/ArtificialAnlys/status/1990926803087892506#m) [very](https://www.lesswrong.com/posts/8uKQyjrAgCcWpfmcs/gemini-3-is-evaluation-paranoid-and-contaminated) [mixed](https://nitter.net/peterwildeford/status/1990830603239842080#m) [bag](https://x.com/Miles_Brundage/status/1991664747914358861).
+Benchmaxxed, or rather narrow-objective-maxxed.

+* ¯\\_(ツ)\_/¯ _Nov_: claims about Gemini 3 adding a continual learning mode (based on the little [HOPE](https://research.google/blog/introducing-nested-learning-a-new-ml-paradigm-for-continual-learning/) experiment).

+* Over the year, progress from 50% to 77% on SWE-Bench-Verified.
+But you can't just use this ("+27% is less than the +45% last year") to say slower latent progress, since obviously the tasks solved this year were much harder.

+* Over the year, whatever HCAST is measuring multiplied by 5x this year (vs 7x last year).

 * Browser agents aren't adopted by anyone except Tyler really.